 - Work ahead of time with other students who will be part of the amends so they:

-- Voice appreciation that the student took responsibility for actions and was willing to talk about it with them.
+- Voice appreciation that the student took responsibility for actions and is willing to talk about it with them.

-This process of restoration in school discipline may take time but helps build trust and relationship with students who have committed the offense.
-It also provides opportunity to teach, and build a stronger, more compassionate school climate.
+This process of restoration in school discipline may take time but help build trust and relationship with students who have committed the offense.
+It also provides the opportunity to teach and build a stronger, more compassionate school climate.